-How do I file a claim against my insurance company?
+How do I file a claim against the estate of American Superior Insurance Company?

-Yes, you may still file a proof of claim after the claims filing deadline.
-However, any paper proof of claim form postmarked after the deadline will be processed as a “late-filed” claim.
-Late filed claims are given a lower claimant class priority.
+Yes, you may file a proof of claim.
+However, any proof of claim form postmarked after December 1, 2005 will be processed as late-filed.